Kanye West Stars With Naked Taylor Swift In

 He closed the viewing by thanking his fans “for supporting ideas and truth” and running the video back.

-Comparisons on social media were immediately to the Last Supper and to other famous pieces of art.
+Comparisons on social media were immediately made to Michaelangelo's The Last Supper, as well as other famous pieces of art.

 At this point, adding anything else would be gilding the lily.
 Fan reaction was, to put things mildly, jubilant.

-The video is a Tidal exclusive for the next week, after which it will presumably become widely available.
+The video is a Tidal exclusive for the next week, after which it will presumably be widely available.

 Advertisement